the-digital-anarchist/forumvooranarchisme/content/home.md

 ## What is FvA

-FvA is a platform dedicated to the dissemination and enlightenment of social and anarchist ideas, news, demonstrations, solidarity and self liberating matter.
+FvA is a platform dedicated to the propagation and spreading of social and anarchist ideas, news, demonstrations, solidarity and self liberating materials.

 A platform to provide online tools and space for networking, communication and meeting between organizations, affinity groups and individuals.
 To create the opportunity for an online community, sharing of news and information, planning of actions, and for social connection with like-minded people.

 ## What we are not

-- A replacement for existing organizations or platforms, FvA is not intended to replace or get in the way of organizations, but rather that FvA can be used as a loudspeaker for these organizations and support them.
+- A replacement for existing organizations or platforms, FvA is not intended to replace or get in the way of organizations, but rather to be used as a loudspeaker for these organizations and support them.
 - A member organization.

 ## Our channels